C. I. Scofield: Fundamentalist leader

-As the author of the pamphlet "Rightly Dividing the Word of Truth" (1888), Scofield soon became a leader in dispensational premillennialism, a forerunner of twentieth-century Christian fundamentalism.
-Although, in theory, Scofield returned to his Dallas pastorate in 1903, his projected reference Bible consumed much of his energy, and he was also mostly either unwell or in Europe.
+As the author of the pamphlet "Rightly Dividing the Word of Truth" (1888), Scofield soon became a leader in dispensational premillennialism, a forerunner of 20th-century Christian fundamentalism.
+Although in theory Scofield returned to his Dallas pastorate in 1903, his projected reference Bible consumed much of his energy, and he was also mostly either unwell or in Europe.
 When the Scofield Reference Bible was published in 1909, it quickly became the most influential statement of dispensational premillennialism, and Scofield's popularity as Bible conference speaker increased as his health continued to decline.
 Royalties from the work were substantial, and Scofield bought real estate in Dallas, Ashuelot, New Hampshire, and Douglaston, Long Island.
 He also joined the prestigious Lotos Club.

 Scofield left the liberalizing Congregational Church to become a Southern Presbyterian and moved to the New York City area where he supervised a correspondence and lay institute, the New York Night School of the Bible.
-In 1914, he founded the Philadelphia School of the Bible in Philadelphia, Pennsylvania (now Cairn University).
+In 1914, he founded the Philadelphia School of the Bible in Philadelphia (now Cairn University).

 Personal life

 During the early 1890s, Scofield began styling himself Rev. C. I. Scofield, D.D.; but there are no extant records of any academic institution having granted him the honorary Doctor of Divinity degree.
 Scofield's second wife proved a faithful companion and editing assistant, but his relationships with his children, including librarian Abigail Scofield Kellogg, were distant at best.
-Scofield died at his home on Long Island in 1921.
+Scofield died at his home in New York City in 1921.

 Religious significance

-Scofield's correspondence Bible study course was the basis for his Reference Bible, an annotated, and widely circulated, study Bible first published in 1909 by Oxford University Press.
-Scofield's notes teach futurism and dispensationalism, a theology advanced in the early nineteenth century by the Anglo-Irish clergyman John Nelson Darby, who like Scofield had been trained as a lawyer.
+Scofield's correspondence Bible study course was the basis for his Reference Bible: an annotated and widely circulated study Bible first published in 1909 by Oxford University Press.
+Scofield's notes teach futurism and dispensationalism, a theology advanced in the early 19th century by the Anglo-Irish clergyman John Nelson Darby, who like Scofield had been trained as a lawyer.
 Dispensationalism emphasizes the distinctions between the New Testament Church and ancient Israel of the Old Testament.
 Scofield believed that between creation and the final judgment there are seven distinct eras of God's dealing with humanity and that these eras are a framework around which the message of the Bible can be explained.
 It was largely through the influence of Scofield's notes that dispensational premillennialism became influential among fundamentalist Christians in the United States, and these notes became a significant source for popular religious writers such as Hal Lindsey.

-Scofield had a significant influence on the Christian Zionist movement.
+Scofield, particularly through the Scofield Reference Bible, had a significant influence on the Christian Zionist movement.
+Scofield believed that Islamic holy sites would be destroyed and the Temple in Jerusalem would be rebuilt.
 In the Scofield Bible, he wrote that antisemitism was a sin.
-Citing Genesis 12:3—"I will bless them that bless thee"—Scofield argued that "The man or nation that lifts a voice or hand against Israel invites the wrath of God."
+Citing Genesis 12:3—"I will bless them that bless thee"—Scofield argues "The man or nation that lifts a voice or hand against Israel invites the wrath of God."